-One of the most popular streaming services around, BBC iPlayer is also one of the hardest to consistently access.
+BBC iPlayer is one of the most popular streaming services around, but it’s also one of the hardest to consistently access.

-While free to UK TV license payers, the BBC goes to great lengths to block it for those outside of Great Britain.
+The BBC goes to great lengths to block its streaming service for those outside of Great Britain and Northern Ireland.

 The Most Important Factors When We Review a VPN for BBC iPlayer

 - Has city-level choice of servers in the UK

 - Useful privacy features like a VPN kill switch

 Wondering why you should trust our reviews?
 Take a look at How We Test VPNs

 Read More Information on Our Top 5 Best VPN Services for BBC iPlayer